 We offer modern student accommodation at a number of our locations.

-- The degree has been set up to allow direct access to year two from a range of relevant HNCs (with 15 credits) for those interested in the events industry.
+- The degree has been set up to allow direct access to year two from a range of relevant HNCs (with 15 credits) for those interested in the events industry, such as: